hspekt/site/_posts/2020-8-15-genomewebinar.md

 **Transcriptomics correlates well with proteomics data are weird, right?**

+The degree of correspondence between RNA and protein levels that we measured is a bit lower with that observed with in [some bulk studies](Jovanovich_2015) and comparable to that observed in [other studies](Franks_2017).
 We found some types of proteins positively correlate with their transcript across cell types, other types show an inverse relationship!
 [See Supplemental Figures 5 and 6](https://www.biorxiv.org/content/10.1101/665307v3).

 **Do you seal the 384 well plate?**